14 min read

-Around 80% of women will experience some degree of physiological, psychological (or a combination) of menopausal symptoms.
+Around 80% of women will experience some degree of physiological or psychological (or a combination) menopausal symptoms.
 This stage for mid-life women is often characterised by an onset of irregular menstrual cycles, fluctuations in mood, depression, anxiety, hot flushes and poor sleep.

-Let’s acknowledge, firstly, for those that may currently feel this, you are not alone, and us women will experience this at some stage in our lives.
+Let’s acknowledge firstly, for those that may currently feel this, you are not alone!
+All of us women will experience this at some stage in our lives.

-Menopausal, or post-menopausal women should be encouraged to maintain and sustain a healthy, balanced lifestyle.
-Not only does this include the importance of what you are fuelling your body with, but with whom you socialise with, your time outdoors, maintenance of dental hygiene, physical activity, appropriate fluid intake.
+Menopausal, or post-menopausal, women should be encouraged to maintain and sustain a healthy, balanced lifestyle.
+Not only does this include the importance of what you are fuelling your body with, but with whom you socialise, your time outdoors, maintenance of dental hygiene, physical activity and appropriate fluid intake.

 Healthy Eating and Lifestyle for Older Women